Raihan005/Project/README.md

 # Project

-This is a repository which consist of the projects done by me
+This is a project which is done in my first year.
+This project consist of an Webpage which is similar to bookmyshow.
+The main aim of this project was to design and implement a similar website which is already exisiting